 Flammability testing is not required for plain surface textiles (smooth, woven and knit fabrics), as long as they are over 2.6 oz. per square yard.
 Sleepwear for children 9 months and younger has the same flammability requirements as regular clothing.
 Fabrics with pile (a fuzzy surface) do require flammability testing, if they are going to be used in children's clothing.
 Flannel and cotton velour are good examples of fabrics with pile.

-None of my finished products require third party testing because they are made from natural fibers, not wearing apparel, or are not considered a children's item (wet bags).
+None of my current finished products require third party testing because they are made from natural fibers, not wearing apparel, or are not considered a children's item (wet bags).
 Hats are not considered wearing apparel.
 When I made wooden teethers, they were tested at a CPSC approved lab.

 What materials do you use?